 The Group's foreign exchange risk is divided into transaction risk, which arises from income and expenses denominated in foreign currencies, and translation risk, which arises from equity investments and related profit or loss denominated in foreign currencies.
 The transaction position is calculated from the foreign currency denominated trade receivables and trade payables in the balance sheet.
-These form the part of the transaction position in which changes affect 'Operating profit'.
-The other part of transaction exposure includes items where the impact of changes in exchange rates are recorded in the income statement in 'Financial income and expenses' such as foreign currency cash in hand and at bank and the Group's internal and external foreign currency loans and loan receivables.
+These form the part of signing hedging derivatives. the transaction position in which changes affect 'Operating profit'.
+The other part of transaction exposure includes items The currencies with the most significant currency risk where the impact of changes in exchange rates are recorded exposure are the Swedish crown and the British pound in the income statement in 'Financial income and expenses' sterling. such as foreign currency cash in hand and at bank and the Group's internal and external foreign currency loans and loan

-The translation position is determined from the shareholders' equity and retained earnings of those foreign subsidiary and associated companies of the Group whose business currency is not the euro.
-The translation risk to the Group's equity is related to the Swedish and Russian subsidiaries as their equity denominated in local currency is converted to euros.
+The table below shows the sensitivity for price changes of receivables. the Group's open currency exposures, including the currency derivatives used for hedging (note 33) in both transaction and The translation position is determined from the shareholders' translation position.
+Impact of change in currency rate + / equity and retained earnings of those foreign subsidiary and shows in the first case the effect on the income statement or associated companies of the Group whose business currency the shareholder's equity as currency depreciates 10% against euro and in the second case as currency appreciates 10%is not the euro.
+The translation risk to the Group's equity is related to the Swedish and Russian subsidiaries as their against euro. equity denominated in local currency is converted to euros.